Founded as a Care Home in 1956 by a group of Catholic women, the Ave Maria Guild, now known as Wings of Ave Maria, opened its doors to 35 residents.

 Only Catholic long-term care community in West Tennessee

-Serve over 150 individuals every day- Assisted Living, Memory Care, Long-Term Nursing Care, and Short-Term Rehabilitation.
+Serve over 160 individuals every day- Assisted Living, Memory Care, Long-Term Nursing Care, Short-Term Rehabilitation, and Pastoral Care.

 Director of Pastoral Care and programs available for residents and clients, family members, and staff.

-Resident Amenities: 3 Meals/day served in our private dining rooms; transportation available for resident shopping, doctor appointments; personal outings; beauty shop; and personal mail boxes
+Resident Amenities: 3 Meals/day served in our private dining rooms; transportation available for resident shopping, doctor appointments; personal outings; beauty shop; personal mail boxes; personalized plan of care; wellness checks; and family care plan meetings.

 Nine Green House® homes that provide control, dignity, and a sense of well-being to elders, as well as high-quality, personalized care.